 Do not exceed 50 mph (80 km/h) with the compact spare fitted.

 The compact spare should be inflated to 60 psi (420 kPa).
 Carry the punctured tire in the spare-wheel well under the luggage-compartment floor.

-Have the standard tire repaired and refitted as soon as possible (see also page 170).
+Have the standard tire repaired and refitted as soon as possible.